kitsunemikan/monorepo_actions_sandbox/README.md

 ## Goals

 - [X] Make releases trigger a publish action
-- [ ] Let publish action decide what to build based on tag
+- [X] Let publish action decide what to build based on tag
+- [ ] Create one workflow that builds and uploads an artifact
 - [ ] Create many workflows that build for specific OS
 - [ ] Create reusable workflow that will upload specified artifacts to GH release
+- [ ] Add second project

 Workflow: